 If you are familiar with the B2B marketing industry, it’s extremely likely you’ll have heard of HubSpot.
-The Customer Relationship Management (CRM) tool claims to be a one-stop shop for all your customer-facing needs.
-The tool includes suites for marketing, sales, and customer services and, most distinguishingly, a CRM that integrates them.
+The Customer Relationship Management (CRM) and marketing automation tool claims to be a one-stop shop for all your customer-facing needs.
+The tool includes suites for marketing, sales, and customer services.
+However it goes further with a CRM that integrates them.
 But why go HubSpot?
 What is it that makes Hubspot special?
 I’ll be honest, I’ve been using HubSpot since 2013 so I’m a fan of the software but I don’t have blinders on either.
 I can see the positives and the negatives of the tool.

 Why Go HubSpot?
 Understanding HubSpot

 Hubspot is an online platform equipped with a selection of software tools intended to cover all your contact-facing business marketing needs.
 Hubspot divides this into three key service offerings.